Suicide Prevention Activist Mental Health Advocate Founder of the Suicide Prevention Collective

 Bristol based Loo continues to balance being a mental health professional alongside shining light for suicide prevention through her activism and advocacy.

--Using community and creativity to shine some lightness into someone's day-
+-We are a community organisation who uses community and creativity to shine some light into someone's day -

 Sunflower Suicide Prevention Project: